Military of historic Sarawak: Sultanate period (1599–1641)

-Sultan Tengah was accompanied by more than 1,000 soldiers from the Sakai, Kedayan, and Bunut tribes, all of whom are from the Brunei, to Sarawak.
+Sultan Tengah was accompanied by more than 1,000 soldiers from the Dayak, Kedayan, and the Bunut, who came from Brunei, to Sarawak.
 A coterie of Bruneian nobility also followed him there.
 Sultan Tengah constructed a fortified palace in Sungai Bedil, Santubong in 1599.
 Which would be used by both the succeeding provinces and the Raj of Sarawak in the future.

 Sultan Tengah also had forty boats fully armed, when he departed from Sukadana in 1638.
 After he came back to Sambas, he was later wounded by a Sakai with a broken harpoon as he paused to relieve himself at Kampung Batu Buaya on his way back to Sarawak.
 He died soon after and was buried at Sematan, Sarawak in 1641.
-Ending his reign.

-A harpoon head from India, likely similar to the one that struck Sultan Tengah.

 Provincial period (1641–1841)

-The Army of Sarawak were apart of the wide Aboriginal troops of the Bruneian Army.
-The Bruneian Empire only had authority along the coastal regions of Sarawak held by semi-independent Malay leaders.
-Meanwhile, the interior of Sarawak suffered from tribal wars fought by Iban, Kayan, and Kenyah peoples, who aggressively fought to expand their territories.
-While the Bidayuh were oppressed by the Iban and Malays.
+The armies of Sarawak (Bau) before the uprising, were apart of the main Bruneian military, the Sarawak Malays controlling most of the coast, while the Dayaks controlled the interior.

 During the Brunei Pengiran era which started from 1827.
-In modern day Bau District, they rebelled against the Brunei Pengirans in the Sarawak Uprising of 1836, which ended until 1840 with Datu Pattingi Ali voluntarily surrender to James Brooke.
+In modern-day Bau District, they rebelled against the Brunei Pengirans in 1836 which ended until 1840 with Datu Pattingi Ali voluntarily surrender to James Brooke.